webplatform/docs/css/properties/padding-top/index.md

 |CSS percentages=refer to [[css/properties/width|width]] of closest block-level ancestor
 |Values={{CSS Property Value
 |Data Type=length
-|Description=Specifies a positive fixed width.
+|Description=Specifies a positive fixed distance.
 See [[css/properties/length|length]] for details.
 }}{{CSS Property Value
 |Data Type=percentage
-|Description=A percentage with respect to the width of the containing block.
+|Description=A percentage with respect to the height of the containing block.
 }}
 }}
 {{Examples_Section